simonspa/corryvreckan/src/modules/AnalysisDUT/README.md

 * `n_time_bins`: Number of bins in the time residual and correlation histograms.
 Defaults to `20000`.
 * `time_binning`: Bin width in the time residual and correlation histograms.
 Defaults to `0.1ns`.
 * `correlations`: If `true`, correlation plots between all tracks and all clusters on the DUT (i.e. associated + non-associated) are created.
 Defaults to `false`.
+* `correlations_after_cuts`: If `false`, correlation plots between all tracks and all clusters on the DUT (i.e. associated + non-associated) are filled before applying any of the above selection cuts to tracks, if `true` after applying the cuts.

 ### Plots produced